mischegoss/Basic-Portfolio/README.md

-# Basic-Portfolio
+# Project Overview

-First homework assignment for Columbia Bootcamp.
-Due Jan.
-19
+This project is the first project for Columbia Engineering Web Development Bootcamp.
+It is  a static website  using HTML and CSS.

+## Dependencies

+None.